ptjuanramos/java-research-study/TestingJUnitMockito/README.md

 }
 ```

-The methods doesn't need any introductions, since that they have some comments.
+The methods themselves don’t need any further introductions, since their comments already contain the needed explanations, as shown above.

 ## Why Mockito in JUnit?!

-Now that we have the project implemented, we need to test this...
-But how do we do it without creating a Db connection to populate the `Shipment`?
-We use Mockito:
+Now that we have the project implemented, we need to test it...
+But how do we achieve that without creating a Db connection to populate the `Shipment`?
+It’s simple: we use *Mockito*:

-Mockito is used for other scenarios, but for this one we are going to use it to create method stubs for the `Shipment` interface.
-The explanation is going to follow the *Watch first and understand later* method:
+Although *Mockito* is usually used for other scenarios, we are going to employ it here in order to create method stubs for the `Shipment` interface.
+Before any lengthy explanations, let’s just follow the *Watch first and understand later* method for now:

 ```java
 public class AddressParserTest {